 4° Day: Santa Teresa di Gallura -> Lavezzi -> Cala Liscia Ruia (18 NM)

-Lavezzi Island is 6 n.m. away from S.Teresa di Gallura, about one hour sailing.
+Lavezzi Island is 6 n.m. away from S.Teresa di Gallura, about one-hour sailing.
 The best bay here is Cala Lazarina in the South-West side of the island.
 Study carefully the charts before approaching the spot.
 There are no inhabitants here but some cows and donkeys; they are not dangerous, even if bringing some kind of upset and confusion, especially among not well-informed tourists lying under the sun.
-On the back of the beach there is the cemetery where the crew of the French frigate Semillante is buried which sunk on these rocks on 1885.
-Lavezzi is one of the most beautiful islands of the whole area.
-After lifting your anchor start start sailing between Spargi and Budelli and you will be again into the Arcipelago della Maddalena.
+On the back of the beach, there is the cemetery where the crew of the French frigate Semillante is buried which sunk on these rocks on 1885.
+Lavezzi is one of the most beautiful islands in the whole area.
+After lifting your anchor start sailing between Spargi and Budelli and you will be again into the Arcipelago della Maddalena.
 After 12 n.m., about 2 hours, you will reach Cala Liscia Ruia.
-The bay is very nice, safe shelter from any wind except South, South East and East.
+The bay is beautifull and provides safe shelter from any wind except South, South East and East.
 Take care about the surfacing rocks on the left of the entrance.

 5° Day: Cala Liscia Ruia -> Cala Corsara -> Cannigione (13 NM)